dotnet/runtime/docs/design/mono/wasm-threads.md

 - has SynchronizationContext installed on it
     - So that C# calls could be dispatched to it by runtime
 - throw PNSE on attempt to marshal sync C# delegate to UI JavaScript
+    - or throw later only when you try to call the function from JS side.
 - can run C# finalizers
 - will run GC
 - this cross-threading dispatch will have performance impact for the JS interop.
     - TODO: measure how much
     - this should not impact Blazor `renderBatch` perf.
+- VS debugger would connect to mono as usual.
+But chrome dev tools experience may be different, because it's will be async with the C# part.

 ## JSWebWorker with JS interop
 - is C# thread created and disposed by new API for it